 Another big advantage of a larger sensor is smaller depth of field, which translates to better opportunities to isolate subjects from the background – an important factor for many photo enthusiasts and pros out there.
 Once Canon releases fast primes for the M mount, it will be possible to capture creative photographs with beautiful bokeh; something that is tougher to achieve on small sensor cameras.
 At the same time, a larger sensor requires a bigger image circle from lenses, which means bigger lenses.
 So a big sensor can be both good and bad, depending on how you look at it (more on this below).

-In terms of image quality, as you can see from the Camera Comparisons section of this review, it is very good at low ISOs below ISO 1600 and a little weaker at high ISOs when compared to the excellent 16 MP sensor from the Sony NEX-5R.
+In terms of image quality, as you can see from the Camera Comparisons page of this review, it is very good at low ISOs below ISO 1600 and a little weaker at high ISOs when compared to the excellent 16 MP sensor from the Sony NEX-5R.
 It is also weaker in dynamic range when compared to the competition (as can be seen further down below).
 But despite this, the EOS M produces the same excellent colors and skin tones as Canon’s DSLRs and 18 MP is more than plenty for most photography needs.
 Hence, while image quality is important, I would not look at it as the only benchmark.
 That’s why I recommend reading about all other features of the camera and then decide if it fits you or not.